ZacharyGodfrey/godot-game/ideas/creature-hunter.md

 - **Collector:** Exit after collecting every item
 - **Masochist:** Achieve Perfectionist, Exterminator, and Collector in a single run
 - **Pacifist:** Exit without killing any creatures

+## Implementation Ideas

+The main menu could be the same scene as the game, with the character standing in the initial safe area in third-person view facing the screen and the camera position fixed.The menu would just be an overlay.
+When you hit the Start button, the menu disappears, the creatures spawn in, and you take control of the character.
+There's no loading transition, you're just immediately in the action.